-Maintaining a road surface for shared use by motorists, cyclists and pedestrians requires a slightly different approach than maintaining a road surface for motorists alone.
-Addressing needs requires planning and budgeting., keeping signs and pavement markings in good condition, maintaining adequate sight distance, and keeping shared-use trails in good condition.
+Maintaining a road surface for shared use by motorists, bicyclists and pedestrians requires a slightly different approach than maintaining a road surface for motorists alone.
+Careful planning and budgeting must meet higher demands to ensure signs, pavement markings, and shared-use paths are in good condition, and adequate sight distance is continuously maintained.